SashoVas/Slot-machine/README.md

 * Depositing money to account
 * History of user spins
 * Statistics of user history
-* Getting the leaderboard of users in the system (ordared by profit, bigest win, etc)
+* Getting the leaderboard of users in the system (ordered by profit, biggest win, etc)
-* Spining the slot machine
+* Spinning the slot machine
 * Auto spin the slot machine
-* Changeing the bet amount
+* Changing the bet amount
 * Cool animations and audio

 ## Project preview